ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/events.md

 ## **What is event-driven model?**

 The sc-machine uses event-driven model to manage processing information.
-The sc-memory stores SC-code constructions, which are are graph structures, then any kind of events, occurring in sc-memory, is related to changes in these graph constructions.
+The sc-memory stores SC-code constructions, which are graph structures, then any kind of events, occurring in sc-memory, is related to changes in these graph constructions.

 These are methods that generate events: